1805 Info 2c for John Crompton |

 The Duggleby's of Pittsworth, Queensland

-The Pittsworth Sentinel recorded:
+The Pittsworth Sentinel recorded on:

 and the Toowoomba Chronicle records:

-Source: Ryerson Index to contemporary death notices and obituaries in Australian newspapers
+Source: Ryerson Index to contemporary death notices and obituaries in Australian newspapers (Accessed 14 February 2020)

 In the 1903, 1905 and 1908 there were three Dugglesbys on the Pittsworth electoral register.
 In 1925 this had increased to six.

-John henry Duggleby, his wife Emma ann and their spinster daughter Mabel frances (1889 Queensland birth ref no: 1889/3685 -1956 (Queensland death ref no: 1956/1077)are all buried in Pittsworth Cemetery.
+John Henry DUGGLEBY, his wife Emma Ann and their spinster daughter Mabel Frances (1889 Queensland birth ref no: 1889/3685 -1956 (Queensland death ref no: 1956/1077)are all buried in Pittsworth Cemetery.

 The family returns to East Yorkshire